 The Serious Consequences of Ignoring Your Emotional Health

-Our emotions are intense and varied, and we have lots of ways of ignoring or blocking those feelings to soothe us and make us feel calm.
-Between the boundless forms of social media and other sources of entertainment, various substances to numb our brains, and the distraction of our various screens, there is no shortage of ways to avoid thinking about our feelings.
+Emotions can be intense at times and we have many ways of ignoring or deflecting them to give us a (sometimes false) sense of calmness.
+Between the boundless forms of social media and other sources of entertainment, various substances to numb our minds, and the persistent distraction of countless screens, there is no shortage of ways to avoid processing our feelings.

-When it comes to your physical self, your body has ways of intervening and treating many illnesses and disorder.
-But the same is not true for your emotional issues.
-Ignoring your emotions will not make them disappear.
+When it comes to physical health, your immune system intervenes to heal many illnesses and injuries.
+But there is no immune system for your emotional issues.
+Ignoring or repressing your feelings won’t make them disappear.
 Instead, it builds up internal pressure that often ends up causing problems for you.
-Your body needs your mind’s help to deal with these emotions before they cause problems.
+Your body needs your mind’s help to deal with these emotions before that happens.

-Refusing to confront and process your emotions puts more stress not only on your mind as well as your body.
-This stress, which releases harmful hormones into your body and raises levels of certain neurotransmitters in the brain, can create a host of physical and psychological problems.
+Refusing to confront and process your emotions puts more stress not only on your mind but on your body as well.
+This stress can trigger the release of harmful hormones into your body and certain neurotransmitters in the brain, which can have a multitude of negative effects, both physical and psychological.

 For instance, cortisol (often referred to as the stress hormone) can have many negative side effects when not properly managed.
-It can raise blood pressure, increase insulin resistance, and raises s of inflammation in the body.
-When you are under chronic stress, like from suppressed emotions, you are at increased risk for heart disease, autoimmune disorders, gastrointestinal problems, headaches, insomnia, and much more.
+It can raise blood pressure, increase insulin resistance, and cause inflammation in the body.
+Chronic stress from suppressed emotions can increase your risk for heart disease, autoimmune disorders, gastrointestinal problems, headaches, insomnia, and much more.

-Those who fail to confront and process their emotions are also at increased risk for developing mental health problems, like anxiety and depression.
-By ignoring your feelings, you are creating tension and stress in your mind, which can result in more negative thoughts and worries, making mental health problems worse.
+Failing to confront and process your emotions can also increase your risk of developing mental health problems, such as depression and anxiety.
+By ignoring your feelings, you create tension and stress in your mind, creating a cycle of more negative thoughts and worries, making mental health problems worse.
 But dealing with your emotions and learning to handle stress can help minimize these negative effects.

 Listen to Your Feelings

 The first step is learning to listen, which requires mindfulness and focus.
-When you start listening to what your mind and body are telling you, then you can distinguish between all the various emotions as well as their many causes.
-It is also critical to pay attention to patterns in how you feel as well as the ways your emotions influence your behaviors in order to improve your emotional health.
+When you start listening to what your mind and body are telling you, then you can distinguish between all the different emotions and their many causes.
+It is also critical to pay attention to patterns in how you feel as well as how your emotions influence your behaviors in order to improve your emotional health.

 Ignoring your emotional health is only asking for trouble.
-Improve your life and regain control today by listening to your emotions and paying attention to how your feelings affect you.
+Improve your life and regain control today by paying attention to your emotions and how they affect you.